Rhonan90/JIN_IHM_PlateformGame/README.md

 # JIN_IHM_PlateformGame

-A short 2D plateform school project to introduce player movements.
+A short 2D plateform school project to introduce player movements and feedbacks.